seehorne/GetGrinnected/written reports/sprint 1/sprint-journal.md

     - Not familiar with the bottom bar layout
     - Don't dismiss this as "she's doing it wrong" -- this is useful feedback!
 - **joke testimonial** (she really did say this): "The first rule of fight club is to put it on GetGrinnected"
+- She tried clicking on the tags to see other things with that tag, which seems like something pretty intuitive and good to have.

 #### Feedback from the tester